-The office was established in 1920 by the club owners of Major League Baseball, in order to reestablish confidence of fans in the sport following the Black Sox Scandal in the previous year.
-The Major Leagues already had an executive committee, the National Commission, which was established following the National Agreement of 1903.
+The office was established by the club owners in order to reestablish the confidence of fans in the sport following the Black Sox Scandal the previous year.
+The Major Leagues already had an executive committee, the National Commission, which was established following the National Agreement of 1903, but it was seen as ineffective.

 The commissioner is chosen by a vote of the owners of the teams.
-The commissioner hires and maintains the sport's crews of umpires, negotiates marketing, labor (Collective Bargaining Agreement), and television contracts.
+He hires and maintains the sport's crews of umpires, negotiates marketing, labor (Collective Bargaining Agreement), and television contracts.
 The commissioner also has the power to fine and suspend

 Commissioners of Baseball